Photograph by Clarence White of Arthur Wesley Dow

 Arthur Wesley Dow

-During summer, Dow and his wife ran the Ipswich Summer School of Art from the historic “Howard house” on Turkey Shore Road.
+During summer, Dow and his wife ran the Ipswich Summer School of Art from the historic “Howard House” on Turkey Shore Road.
 Arthur Wesley Dow is renowned for his paintings and prints that take their subject matter from nature and reflect the orderly design and fine handcrafting championed by the Arts & Crafts movement.

 dow-studio